 What are Microlocs?

-Microlocs are locs that are relatively smaller than ordinary locs.
+Microlocs are traditional locs that are relatively smaller than ordinary locs they are smaller than your pinky finger.
 They are so small that the average size of the locs is like the diameter of your pencil.
 Also depending on your hair density the size of microlocs may vary it can be from shoe lace to a straw size diameter.
-As the size changes the maintenance of the locs changes too.

-How Many Types are Microlocs?
+Types are Microlocs

 Interlocking, braids, and twists are the most popular ways to start microlocs.
 Microlocs can, however, be initiated with coils, but this is uncommon.